sylefeb/Silice/learn-silice/AlgoInOuts.md

 ## Timings
 <a href="#timings"></a>

-Here we discuss the different between using the `<:` and `<::` binding operators as well as using `output` and `output!` in an algorithm.
-Both relate to when the parent and instantiated algorithm see the changes in inputs and outputs.
+Here we discuss the differences between using the `<:` and `<::` binding operators as well as using `output` and `output!` in an algorithm.
+Both relate to when the parent and instantiated algorithms see the changes in inputs and outputs.
 This has important implications for keeping things in sync (latencies), and in terms of the generated circuit depth (critical path and max frequency).

 To illustrate this, let us use a simple example case.
 In the design below, the algorithm `Algo` always copies its input to its output.
 Since the algorithm uses an `always` block it does not have to be called or started.
-In `main`, we create a cycle counter, bind it as input to an instance of `Algo` and display at every cycle the value of `value`.
+In `main`, we create a cycle counter, bind it as input to an instance of `Algo` and display at every cycle `value`.

 ```c
 algorithm Algo(